- About APT

 Play Therapy Best Practices

 APT endorses play therapy best practices and offers a paper on touch to assist play therapy and child therapy practitioners, supervisors, and instructors.
-Approved Providers and Registered Play Therapists (RPT) and Supervisors (RPT-S) must attest that they are familiar with the former but both documents are critically important to everyone!
+Approved Providers, Registered Play Therapists (RPT) and Supervisors (RPT-S), and School-Based Registered Play Therapists (SB-RPT) must attest that they are familiar with the former but both documents are critically important to everyone!